 Learn More About Dr. Moir’s Ideas Directly:

-We think Dr. Moir was onto something, especially in light of the new research published in Neurology.
+We think Dr. Moir was onto something, especially in light of research published in Neurology.
 If you would like to hear his thoughts directly, please take a few minutes to listen to our interview with him.
 Here is a link to the podcast.
 You can hear the streaming audio by clicking on the white arrow inside the green circle under Dr. Moir’s photo.
-You can also download the free mp3 file or purchase a CD of the show at the bottom of the page.
+You can also download the free mp3 file.

 The idea that Alzheimer’s disease might be associated with herpes viruses is radical.
 It opens the door to the possibility of antivirals as Alzheimer’s drugs.